mediacloud/hausastemmer/README.rst

 License
 -------

-Copyright (C) 2013, Bimba Andrew Thomas
+Copyright (C) 2013 Bimba Andrew Thomas, 2016 Linas Valiukas

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by